Deveo/ember-emojione/README.md

 This component isn't supposed to be used separately.
 It's yielded by the `emoji-picker-wrapper` component and is used to control emoji picker visibility.

+This component has no styles, you'll have to style it yourself.

 Can be used in inline and block form.